Pickup truck smashes through home in Templeton, nearly hits woman sleeping on couch

 TEMPLETON, MASS.
-(WHDH) - A home in Templeton was torn to pieces on Thursday after a pickup truck went off the road and barreled through the living room, nearly hitting a woman who was asleep on her couch, officials said.
+(WHDH) - A home in Templeton was torn to pieces on Thursday after a pickup truck went off the road and barreled through the living room, nearly hitting a woman who was asleep on her couch.

-Officers responding to a home on State Road near Hamlett Mill Road about 11:30 a.m. spoke with a woman who said she was nearly mowed down by a Ford F-350 pickup truck that suddenly slammed through a wall, missing her by just a foot, according to the Templeton Police Department.
+Officers responding to a reported motor vehicle crash at a home on State Road about 11:30 a.m. spoke with a woman who said she was nearly mowed down by a Ford F-350 pickup truck that suddenly slammed through a wall, missing her by just a foot, according to Templeton police.

 “I heard a loud bang.
 I woke up, turned around and I went ‘what in the world is going on,'” Tracy Samuels told 7News.
 “I saw the truck sitting there and I went ‘why is there a truck sitting in my living room?'”